Isimbi-Nina/lab1_Isimbi-Nina/README.md

 ## Files
 - `grade-evaluator.py` — Reads `grades.csv`, validates scores/weights, calculates GPA, determines Pass/Fail status, and reports formative assignment(s) eligible for resubmission.
-- `organizer.sh` — Archives the current `grades.csv` with a timestamp, resets the workspace with a fresh empty `grades.csv`, and logs the action to `organizer.log`.
+- `organiser.sh` — Archives the current `grades.csv` with a timestamp, resets the workspace with a fresh empty `grades.csv`, and logs the action to `organiser.log`.
 - `grades.csv` — Sample grade data used for testing.

 ## Requirements
 - Python 3
-- Bash (Linux/macOS/WSL)

 ## How to run the Python application